dealmungchi/hotdealbatch/README.md

 - Redis Streams integration with consumer group processing
 - Base64 message decoding
+- Thumbnail processing to hash and store to local or S3(optional) storage
 - Explicit acknowledgment (XACK) for processed messages
 - Pending message recovery with XCLAIM
 - Back-pressure control